dokwork/lualine-ex/README.md

 ### ex.lsp.single

-This component extends [ex.component](#excomponent-options) and provides information about the first active lsp client.
+This component shows a name and appropriate icon of the first active lsp client for the current buffer.

 An icon and a color are taken from the `icons` table or `nvim-wev-devicons` plugin (if it's installed).
 If no one icon was found for the lsp client neither in `icons`, nor in `nvim-wev-devicons`, the `unknown` icon